Personal

 View on GitHub

-This article will be continuously updated as the project grows.
-What's described here reflects v0.1.0-alpha — the first public release.
+This article is continuously updated as the project grows.
+What's described here reflects v0.3.0-alpha.

 What is this

-That's the whole scope for now.
-The name is intentionally broad because I have other YouTube-related tools in mind down the road, but this translation feature is what exists today.
+The name is intentionally broad because I have other YouTube-related tools in mind down the road, but the auto-translation feature is what exists today.

 Why this exists